whole home generator

 How Much Does a Standby Generator Cost?

-According to Centerpoint Energy, the electric and gas utility company in Houston, a standby generator for a 2,000 square-foot home usually requires a 16-18 kW generator, which costs approximately $8,500 to $12,000 installed.
+According to CenterPoint Energy, the electric and gas utility company in Houston, a standby generator for a 2,000 square-foot home usually requires a 16-18 kW generator, which costs approximately $8,500 to $12,000 installed.
 That includes running 6 feet of both electric and gas lines, permits and licensing.

 The size of your whole house generator depends on the size of your home and the number of electric devices you want it to run.
 But not only will it give you peace of mind as we enter hurricane season.
 It may also increase the value of your home.
 You’ll have to decide if a whole home generator is worth it for you personally.
 Here’s how to decide if it’s worth it.